ARBUCHELI/BERTELSMANN-SCHOLARSHIP---INTRODUCTION-TO-AZURE-APPLICATIONS-NANODEGREE-PROGRAM/README.md

 ```
 sudo apt-get -y update && sudo apt-get -y install nginx python3-venv
 ```
-### Reverse Proxy

-In computer networks such as the internet, a reverse proxy is a common type of proxy server that is accessible from the public network.
-Large websites and content delivery networks use reverse proxies –together with other techniques– to balance the load between internal servers.
-Reverse proxies can keep a cache of static content, which further reduces the load on these internal servers and the internal network.
-It is also common for reverse proxies to add features such as compression or TLS encryption to the communication channel between the client and the reverse proxy.

 * 7. Before we run the app, we have to configure Nginx to redirect all incoming connections on port 80 to our app that is running on localhost port 3000